bneweling/neuronode/docs/_legacy_archive/K1-PHASE-COMPLETION-REPORT.md

 ## 📋 Executive Summary

 ### 🎯 **Mission Accomplished**
-Phase K1 successfully transformed the KI-Wissenssystem from a functional prototype to a production-ready foundation by implementing enterprise-grade architecture improvements and eliminating critical deployment blockers.
+Phase K1 successfully transformed the Neuronode from a functional prototype to a production-ready foundation by implementing enterprise-grade architecture improvements and eliminating critical deployment blockers.

 ### 📊 **Key Metrics Achieved**
 - **P0 Critical Issues:** 2/2 resolved (100%)